Generates a random design by sampling from the candidate set each update of the algorithm.

 A list of priors

-A character string giving the name of the parameter in the denominator.
+A character string giving the name of the prior in the denominator.
 Must be specified when optimizing for 'c-error'

 An integer giving the number of rows in the final design